iTextSharp is another open source library to create PDF documents in C# MVC and other .Net Projects.

 iTextSharp uses a primarily programmatic model to render PDFs.

-iTextSharp is a port of a Java Library called "iText".
+When viewing iTextSharp documentation, we see is a port of a Java Library called "iText".
 In keeping, the methodology and programaitic interface have a distinct Java flavor.

 IronPDF focuses on developer productivity.
 The Library simplifies many common complex PDF code tasks into convenient C# methods to extract text and images, sign PDFS, edit PDFS with new HTML and so on - without the developer needing to study the PDF document standard to understand how to achieve their best result.